tancor/pr-reviewers-ping/README.md

 <h3> pr-reviewers-ping </h3>
-A dart util to ping pull request reviewers and authors of pull requests with failed checks in slack.
+A dart util to mention GitHub pull request reviewers and authors of pull requests with failed checks in slack.

 <h4>Usage:</h4>